soconnor0919/robot-plugins/README.md

 ## Contributing

-1. Fork this repository
+1. Fork or clone this repository
-2. Create your plugin branch (`git checkout -b my-new-plugin`)
+2. Create your plugin branch
 3. Add your plugin JSON file to the `plugins` directory
 4. Update `plugins/index.json` to include your plugin
-5. Commit your changes (`git commit -am 'Add new plugin'`)
+5. Test your changes locally
-6. Push to the branch (`git push origin my-new-plugin`)
-7. Create a new Pull Request
+6. Submit your changes

 ## License